Associate Professor of Voice and Director of Opera; Bass-Baritone

 He holds degrees from the College of the Holy Cross, Worcester, MA (B.A.), The New England Conservatory of Music in Boston (B.M.), Hunter College (M.A.), and the City University of New York (D.M.A.).
 His students are performing with young artist programs and opera and musical theater companies across the country and are frequent finalists and winners at state and regional competitions including MTNA, NATS, National Federation of Music Clubs, and Birmingham Music Club Guild.
 In 2012 his studio captured a near-record number of first place wins at the Alabama state NATS competition in Huntsville in a variety of classical and musical theater categories.

-His current professional affiliations include the Music Teacher’s National Association (MTNA), Alabama Music Teacher’s Association (AMTA, Executive Board), National Opera Association (Board of Directors; current President Elect), National Association of Teachers of Singing (NATS), and the College Music Society (CMS).
+His current professional affiliations include the Music Teacher’s National Association (MTNA), Alabama Music Teacher’s Association (AMTA, Executive Board), National Opera Association (Board of Directors; current President Elect), and the College Music Society (CMS).
 He also serves on the Executive Board of the Montgomery Symphony’s Vann Vocal Institute.

 The 2010-2011 season brought a return to Carnegie Hall with the Cecilia Chorus and Orchestra for Bach’s Christmas Oratorio, of which the New York Times reported “Paul Houghtaling supported his strong bass-baritone with an appealing interpretive sensibility,” stage director for Mobile Opera’s production of Candide with Andy Anderson conducting, and his debut with the Alabama Symphony as soloist in the Duruflè Requiem.
 Other notable opera and operetta engagements include highly lauded performances with the Central City Opera as the comic lead in Friml’s Rose-Marie, the title role in Don Pasquale for Tacoma Opera, the Major General with Knoxville, Anchorage and Central City Operas.
 He has also appeared with the Boston Lyric, Baltimore, Natchez, Des Moines, Long Beach Civic Light, Nashville, Santa Fe, and Tacoma Operas, the Metropolitan Opera Guild, Opera East Texas and L’Opera Francais de New York under Yves Abel.
 Additional stage directing credits include Telemann’s Der Schulmeister for both the Long Island Baroque Ensemble and Anchorage Opera’s “Second Stage” series, Shall We Dance: Great Duets from Broadway for the Abilene Philharmonic under Shinik Hahm, and Café d’Amour, a new musical-theater/dance work for the Alaska Dance Theater.
 Productions at Alabama have included The Consul, The Merry Widow, Pagliacci, Suor Angelica, the Alabama premiere of Dan Shore’s The Beautiful Bridegroom, the world premiere of Amir Zaheri’s The Raven’s Revenge, Hoiby’s Bob Apetit!, Heggie’s At the Statue of Venus, The Gondoliers, The Mikado, Così fan tutte, Patience, A Little Night Music, Street Scene, and Don Giovanni.
 The 2016-2017 season includes the world premiere of Amir Zaheri’s Freedom and Fire!
 A Civil War Story, Amahl and the Night Visitors, and The Merry Wives of Windsor.